 Under AA1, the Cow Creek Development would be decommissioned as under the Proposed Action, and the Kilarc Development would be decommissioned with retention and operation of the Kilarc forebay with spillway modifications, Kilarc main canal diversion dam, and main canal.
 Under AA1, Cal Fish and Game would continue management and stocking of the forebay for a rainbow trout put-and-take recreational fishery.
-The access road and public facilities at the Kilarc forebay, including access for the disabled, would be maintained with installation of additional signage as necessary.
+The access road and public facilities at the Kilarc forebay, including access for the disabled, would be maintained.
 Action Alternative 1 assumes that an interested entity with adequate financial resources would be identified to take over the operation and maintenance of the remaining facilities as well as any required monitoring.

 Under AA1, there would be no changes from the current conditions for public access and recreational facilities and opportunities available to the public at Kilarc forebay.
 Additional miles of Old Cow Creek above the new fish passage facility proposed under AA1 would be open to anadromous fish, which may result in additional fishing opportunities and/or restrictions by Cal Fish and Game.
-As discussed in Section 3.3.3.3, Environmental Effects of Action Alternative 1, a fish screen blocking the entrance of the Kilarc main canal would ultimately keep any anadromous fish from entering the Kilarc forebay so no additional fishing restrictions by Cal Fish and Game would be likely for Kilarc forebay.

-The types of effects on recreation resources expected at the Kilarc forebay as a result of the implementation of AA1 would be better than those expected under the Proposed action (see section 3.3.7.2, Environmental Effects of Proposed Action) and be the same as those under the No-Action Alternative (see section 3.3.7.5, Environmental Effects of No Action) since the recreation facilities would still exist under AA1 and the public still would be able to access the Kilarc forebay.
-Action Alternative 1 would not result in any effects on public access at the Kilarc powerhouse for informal use; therefore, the effect on recreation resources at the Kilarc powerhouse from AA1 would not differ from those of the Proposed Action (see section 3.3.7.2, Environmental Effects of No Action) or the No-Action Alternative (see section 3.3.7.5, Environmental Effects of Proposed Action).
+The types of effects on recreation resources expected at the Kilarc forebay as a result of the implementation of AA1 would be the same as current licensed conditions and the No-Action Alternative (see section 3.3.7.5, Environmental Effects of No Action) since the recreation facilities would still exist under AA1 and the public still would be able to access the Kilarc forebay.
+Action Alternative 1 would not result in any effects on public access at the Kilarc powerhouse for informal use.
 Public access to Old Cow Creek is limited, so any effects related to additional fishing restrictions that may be implemented by Cal Fish and Game as a result of opening additional miles of Old Cow Creek to anadromous fish would be expected to be minimal.